PabloVD/21cmSolver/README.md

 # 21cmSolver

-Python code to compute de 21 cm global signal.
-It allow to evolve the signal for a grid of astrophysical parameters, taking into account over densities.
+Python code to compute the 21 cm global signal.
+It allows to evolve the signal for a grid of astrophysical parameters, taking into account overdensities.
 For more info, see arxivXXXX

 Description of the different programs: